BigBoss28450/WeatherApp/README.md

 npm install
 ```

+also you will need the Open Weather API.
+You can get one [here.](https://openweathermap.org/)

+To let your ApiKey working you'll need to create a file called ENV.js this file need to be placed inside config folder inside the app folder this folder is located in the root of our project.

 ## Testing

-for test this app used jest so you just need to execute
+for test this app i used jest.
+So you just need to execute

 ```bash
 npm test